-Surprising fact…cats aren’t immune.
-They can suffer from bad breath – just like dogs, especially when their oral care is being neglected.
+Surprising fact…cats aren’t immune to suffering from bad breath – just like dogs.
+Especially when their oral care is being neglected.
 In fact, bad breath in cats is often an early warning sign of periodontal disease.

 As always, prevention is the best method – but if your cat already has bad breath, there are definitely things you can do to turn the tides and give them the freshest of breath!